MaroviAI/MaroviManifestos/INTERNATIONAL.md

 ### Why We Exist

-Modern AI systems—LLMs and translation models—are powerful, but they are optimized for **English, centralization, and opacity**.
+Modern AI systems — from translation engines to general-purpose LLMs — are powerful, but they are optimized for **English, centralization, and opacity**.

-Languages with fewer speakers, less training data, or more cultural nuance are being left behind or misrepresented by:
+Languages with fewer speakers, less training data, or more cultural nuance are often left behind or misrepresented by:

 - Black-box models
-- Uncontrolled translations
+- Inconsistent or tone-deaf translations
-- Poor reasoning fidelity
+- Gaps in reasoning across languages
-- Lack of national or cultural ownership
+- Lack of local participation in model development

 **Marovi exists to change that.**